iranzo/iranzo.github.io/content/2009-07-10-MiniDLNA-SPEC-RPM.markdown

 title: MiniDLNA SPEC & RPM
 date: 2009-07-10T08:54:35Z
 author: Pablo Iranzo Gómez
-category: [dlna, linux, rpm, spec]
+tags: dlna, linux, rpm, spec
 ---

 MiniDLNA provides an opensource DLNA server software that can index and present specific folders on your computer to DLNA clients on your network.